Puerto Vallarta Gay Travel

 Puerto Vallarta Travel Tips

-Dinnertime in Mexico is similar what Americans are used to and Puerto Vallarta is no exception.
+Dinnertime in Mexico is similar what Americans are used to.
 Restaurants fill up starting around 6:00 PM and most do not stay open past 9:00 PM.
 If you tend to eat late like I do (or even later like Spaniards in Barcelona), don’t let yourself miss dinner!

 Avoid Tourist Trap Restaurants

-Since Puerto Vallarta is such a popular travel destination, you’ll encounter tourist trap restaurants and bars that charge high prices for low-quality food.
+Since Puerto Vallarta is such a popular tourist spot, you’ll encounter tourist trap restaurants and bars that charge high prices for low-quality food.
 As a general rule, you’re going to find the best, most authentic restaurants away from the waterfront.

 Restaurants that are farther south with seating directly on the sand are an exception in my opinion.
 Sometimes nothing beats a stylish beachfront dinner.